mvartani76/alexa-controlmypi-skill/RPi/README.md

 - start.sh

 ## Ensure Correct Policy Permissions
 In order for the MQTT messages to be correctly sent and received, we need to make sure that the AWS actions/resources have the correct permissions.
+Update the provided ControlMyPi-Policy.json with your specific region and account and paste into the policy document under AWS->Manage->Things-><YourThingName>->Security-><YourCertificate#>->Policies-><YourPolicyName>

 ## Modify start.sh script to run the correct code
 The script file launches example code from the SDK as shown below.